MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/agreements-overview.md

 ## Multiple incidents vs multiple recurrences

 Multiple incidents are defined as multiple agreement booking incidents within one single agreement booking setup.
-Multiple recurrences are defined as multiple agreement booking setups with different recuurences with one agreement booking incident.
+Multiple recurrences are defined as multiple agreement booking setups with different recurrences with one agreement booking incident.

 When deciding whether to add multiple incidents or multiple recurrences, consider the following questions: